 Sets all controls to their default values.
-Must be called before the problem is read or loaded by problem.read and problem.loadproblem.
+It must be called before the problem is read with problem.read or loaded with problem.loadproblem.

 '''

-problem.setdefaults ()
+problem.setdefaults()

 '''

 The following turns off presolve to solve a problem, before resetting the control defaults, reading it and solving it again: